Sigi Rothemund

-Siegfried Rothemund (born 14 March 1944) is a German film director.
+Siegfried Rothemund (14 March 1944 – 13 January 2024) was a German film director.
 He directed more than ninety films since 1964.
 He is the father of Marc Rothemund who is also a film director.
-He was married to the actress Margit Geissler.
+Rothemund was married to the actress Margit Geissler whom he had a daughter with, Dany Babette Rothemund.
+Sigi Rothemund died on 13 January 2024, at the age of 79.